Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Introduction

 \section{Introduction}

-Chirality, the property of an object that lacks mirror symmetry, is a conserved feature of living organisms with critical implications during embryonic development~\cite{Wood1997,levin2005left,Coutelis2014,Davison2016,Zhang2024,Asai2025}.
-For example, in the mouse embryo, rotating cilia generate a right-to-left fluid flow fundamental to the organism's left-right asymmetry of organ positioning and shape during development~\cite{Nonaka1998}.
-Asymmetric organ morphogenesis is believed to be controlled by differential expression of signaling cascades reviewed in~\cite{levin2005left} -- for example, in both chick and mouse normal embryos, Nodal expression is observed on the left side.
-There is increasing evidence that these signaling networks in turn must follow asymmetric events by their constituent cells~\cite{ray2018intrinsic,inaki2016cell}.
-Beyond biological cells, there is a growing interest in chiral active matter including a variety of biological circle swimmers, such as E. coli~\cite{Berg1993,DiLuzio2005,Lauga2016,DiLeonardo2010}, sperm~\cite{Riedel2005,Friedrich2007}, and magnetotactic bacteria~\cite{Erglis2007,Cebers2011}, but also synthetic self-propelled chiral particles~\cite{tenHagen2014,WingChan2024}.
+Chirality, the property that an object cannot be superimposed on its mirror image, is a conserved feature of living organisms with critical implications during embryonic development~\cite{Asai2025,Zhang2024,Davison2016,Coutelis2014,levin2005left,Wood1997}.
+In the mouse embryo, rotating cilia generate a right-to-left fluid flow fundamental to the organism's left-right asymmetry of organ positioning and shape during development~\cite{Nonaka1998}.
+Asymmetric organ morphogenesis is believed to be controlled by the differential expression of signaling cascades reviewed in~\cite{levin2005left} --- for example, in both chick and mouse normal embryos, Nodal expression is observed on the left side.
+There is increasing evidence that these signaling networks, in turn, must follow asymmetric events by their constituent cells~\cite{tee2023actin,ray2018intrinsic,inaki2016cell}.
+Beyond biological cells, there is a growing interest in chiral active matter, including a variety of biological circle swimmers, such as~\textit{E.coli}~\cite{Lauga2016,DiLeonardo2010,DiLuzio2005,Berg1993}, sperm~\cite{Friedrich2007,Riedel2005}, and magnetotactic bacteria~\cite{Cebers2011,Erglis2007}, as well as synthetic self-propelled chiral particles~\cite{WingChan2024,tenHagen2014}.